emadkiani/sticker-smash/README.md

 # Sticker Smash

-> Sticker Smash is a cross platform application for Android, IOS, and Browser built with React Native & Expo.
+> Sticker Smash is a cross platform application for Android, IOS, and Web Browser built with React Native & Expo.

 <img src="./assets/screenshot.png">

-Sticker Smash is a cross platform application for Android, IOS, and Browser built with React Native & Expo that allows users to edit photos and add stickers to it.
+Sticker Smash is a cross platform application for Android, IOS, and Web Browser built with React Native & Expo that allows users to edit photos and add stickers to it.

 <!-- toc -->